dansileshi/Password-Checker/README.md

 # Password-Checker for
-### check whether your passowrd has been compromised.
+### Check whether your passowrd has been compromised.